 08. Give regular updates

-A 2010 Design Council report ranks good communication as the number two priority in terms of what clients look for in a designer or agency.
+It's hard to overstate the importance of good communications.
 This doesn't (usually) mean answering calls at 4am, but it does mean being prompt in replying to emails and making time for meetings and conference calls.

 Aim to give regular updates.
 Keep your clients in the loop and make them aware of any delays in the project.
-This often depends how involved a client wants to be and whether they want to see early conceptual stages or just the finished design.
+How often you update them often depends how involved a client wants to be and whether they want to see early conceptual stages or just the finished design.

 09. Quote honestly for work